Frequently Asked Questions

 -

 In Ontario, psychologists who hold their Ph.D. are authorized to diagnose clients/patients with mental health and neurocognitive conditions, while social workers are not currently permitted to do so.
+Social workers can conduct clinical screeners to assess symptoms and write reports, but are unable to diagnose.

 Getting Started